 The seat is 4-way adjustable (up, down, back, forth).
 Its upright bar features several adjustment notches, while its horizontal slider also offers a few inches of front-back adjustment.

 Thus, the bike can accommodate users between 5’0″ and 6’4″ (153 – 193 cm) with no problem, delivering a complete leg extension.
-The seat assembly is also durable enough to support users up to 280 lbs (127 kg).
+In addition, the seat assembly is durable enough to support users up to 280 lbs (127 kg).

 This L-NOW indoor cycling bike comes with a multi-grip handlebar.
 It integrates a set of curved aero bars that promote a comfortable race grip.
-The part that connects the two aero bars can serve as a phone holder, tablet holder, or you can attach a bottle holder to it.
+The part that connects the two aero bars can serve as a phone holder or tablet holder, or you can attach a bottle holder to it.

 The whole handlebar assembly has a layer of thick rubber foam material.
 Therefore, it delivers a comfortable and secure grip.
 And finally, the handlebar can only be adjusted up and down, offering a few inches of adjustment.
 It doesn’t have a horizontal slider as the seat.

-Like most spin bikes, the L-NOW Pro C580 has a perimeter-weighted flywheel.
-This type of flywheel construction delivers aggressive inertia and helps you reach high RPMs quickly.
+The L-NOW Pro C580 indoor cycling bike has a perimeter-weighted flywheel like most spin bikes.
+This flywheel construction delivers aggressive inertia and helps you quickly reach high RPMs.

 The flywheel weighs 40 lbs (18 kg), a mid-range weight for a spin bike flywheel.
-Other models, such as the Sunny SF-B1516, for example, have more massive wheels.
 However, this flywheel offers quite a strong momentum.
 It also provides the possibility of pedaling in reverse.

 The bike has a belt drive system.
 It uses a poly-V belt, which is highly durable and stretch resistant.
 As a general idea, a belt drive comes with three main advantages.
 One, you don’t have to lubricate it.
 Two, it generates almost no noise.
 Three, it produces less vibration than a chain, which results in a smoother pedaling motion.